Welcome to Inspire Academy

-During this time you will be able to contact the school by phone between 10:00am and 2:00pm.
-These are the reduced hours we will be working to help support pupils and staff, and reduce the risk of spreading the virus.
+During this time, you will be able to contact the school by phone between 8:30am and 3:30pm.
+These are the hours we will be working to help support pupils and staff, and reduce the risk of spreading the virus.
 After this time, if you have any questions, please use the contact form on the 'Contact Us' page of the website, your query will be forwarded on to relevant staff by our Admin team.

 Mr M. Burgiss